-ASC is not for school events such as Parent Student Association (PSA) meetings, Annual Fund Campaign Drive, Parent University, sport events or any other student, school or parent events.
+ASC is not for school events such as Parent Student Association (PSA) meetings, Annual Fund Campaign

+Drive, Parent University, sport events or any other student, school or parent events.

-- ✓ Penalty Fees: St. Philip's does not offer a daily "drop-in" or "as needed". - After numerous penalty fees (as determined by the Director of Community Advancement), the child will be automatically enrolled in the ASC program.
+- ✓ Penalty Fees: St. Philip's does not offer a daily "drop-in" or "as needed". - ✓ After numerous penalty fees (as determined by the Director of Community Advancement), the child will be automatically enrolled in the ASC program.
 Students not enrolled in ASC, but who are transferred into the ASC program at 4:15 p.m. because the parent failed to pick them up at the required designated time from carpool, parents will be charged a penalty fee. - ✓ Meals: Students enrolled in the ASC program are eligible to receive a healthy light meal and milk provided through the North Texas Food Bank program.
+The meal is served at the beginning of the ASC program.
 Every ASC student will be offered a meal.
-Parents are welcome to include an ASC light snack in their child's backpack.
-Parents are responsible for ensuring dietary restrictions are reported in writing to all ASC personnel and during the day to the Health Clinic. - Discipline: Disciplinary matters occurring in the ASC Program will be coordinated and reported to the parents by the ASC Coordinator or Director of Community Advancement.
-Ongoing infractions may result in a student being withdrawn from the ASC program. - ✓ Students may not use any electronic device, including cell phones/smartwatches, which are prohibited.
+Parents are welcome to include an ASC light snack in their child's backpack instead of the school-offered meal.
+Food, drinks, and eating must comply with the same provisions outlined for the school day.
+Parents are responsible for ensuring dietary restrictions are reported in writing to all ASC personnel and during the day to the Health Clinic. - ✓ Discipline: Disciplinary matters occurring in the ASC Program will be coordinated and reported to the parents by the ASC Coordinator or Director of Community Advancement.
+Ongoing infractions may result in a student being withdrawn from the ASC program.